buildcivitas/buildcivitas.github.io/_posts/2023-11-11-why-hire-consultants.md

 [scale](https://en.wikipedia.org/wiki/Power_law) as the Pareto principle.
 A small number of communities are large, but the majority lie somewhere on the long tail.
-That means for every Stack Overflow, there are hundreds of Slacks servers, GitHub organizations and Discourse communities.
+That means for every Stack Overflow, there are hundreds of Slack servers, GitHub organizations and Discourse communities.
 Since hiring a full-time community manager can cost more than organizations can afford, most communities either do without or add that task to someone whose regular job is marketing or